 In addition to nonfiction works on topics related to traditional Chinese culture, Congwen also wrote ten novels.
 Much of his fiction took place in Hunan Province and involves the Miao people.

-Congwen himself was of mixed, Han, Miao and Tujia heritage.
-However, as ethnic mixing was harshly frowned upon in those times, his heritage remained a closely guarded secret.
+Congwen himself was of mixed Han, Miao and Tujia heritage.
+However, as ethnic mixing was harshly frowned upon in those times, his heritage was kept a closely guarded secret.

 Chongde Hall is the former home of one of Fenghuang’s wealthiest residents, Pei Shoulu.
 Covering an area of over 600 square meters, the building features an impressive collection of ancient antiques which all once belonged to the businessman.